Why you can’t lose weight

-Having regular and ongoing support in changing your life in positive ways can be really helpful.
-This is true in all areas of life from weight loss, to self-confidence, emotional regulation, or to reaching for success in any area of your life.
+Having regular and ongoing support through weight loss coaching in changing your life in positive ways can be really helpful.
+This is true in all areas of life from weight loss to self-confidence, emotional regulation, or to reaching for success in any area of your life.

 Feeling socially connected, safe, supported, and competent, will all help to improve your overall levels of positivity and help you to practice self-care around eating.

-A coach can help you to generate change from the inside out, through cultivating a positive, loving approach to all aspects of your life.
+If you are concerned about your weight gain, you should learn how a weight loss coach can help you.
+A coach can generate change from the inside out, by cultivating a positive, loving approach to all aspects of your life.

 Poorly managed blood sugar levels and high levels of inflammation can contribute to hormonal imbalances and the experience of being fatigued and unhappy!

 You can stop doing this to yourself and develop a kinder way of eating, that allows you to flourish.

 Different diets suit different body types and personalities, again this is not about getting obsessed with particular dietary restrictions this is about cultivating balance and self-care in your life, and reducing the need for unhealthy coping mechanisms.

 Weight loss can come naturally– you do not need to put lots of effort into controlling your eating.
 You do not have to punish yourself, you can be kind to yourself and still change.

 In conclusion, we all want to live a happy and fulfilled life.
 Physical health is a big part of that puzzle, but this journey does not have to be a painful one.
 Do not wait until you have lost the weight to love yourself, start now by working on your internal world and the outside will change naturally.

 Your weight loss doesn’t need to be the result of a gruelling and punishing regime.
 You can love yourself and still change, and your weight loss can be the result of your happiness and contentment!